 What's the difference between a psychiatrist and a psychologist?

 About a $100 an hour.
-Seriously, for the consumer the practical difference is that a psychiatrist can prescribe psychoactive medications (for example, an antidepressant) and a psychologist cannot.
-That's because psychiatrists and psychologists have different training and licensing requirements.
+Seriously, for the consumer the practical difference is that a psychiatrist can prescribe psychoactive medications (for example, an antidepressant or anti-anxiety medication) and a psychologist cannot.
+The other important difference is that psychologists receive much more training in developing psychotherapeutic relationships than do psychiatrists.

-(In some states psychologists can receive specialized training in psychopharmacology in order to be licensed to prescribe certain psychoactive medications.
-California does not currently allow this type of licensure for psychologists.)
+(In a couple of states psychologists can receive specialized training in psychopharmacology in order to be licensed to prescribe certain psychoactive medications.
+California does not currently allow this type of licensure for psychologists)

 So what's the difference between a psychologist and a counselor?
 Or a therapist and a counselor?
 Or a psychotherapist and a shrink?

-Let me say that I, too, think the terminology is confusing.
-Therapist, counselor, shrink, psychotherapist: these are all generic terms used loosely to refer to a person who helps others deal with emotional and psychological problems.
-What any of these terms means depends on who's using them.
-One way to eliminate some of the
+Therapist, counselor, shrink, psychotherapist - these are all generic terms that loosely refer to a mental health professional (or someone who claims to be a professional) who helps others deal with emotional and psychological problems.
+Yes, the terminology is confusing.
+What these terms means depends on who's using them because these terms have no legal or offical designation.
+One way to reduce the confusion about terminology is to think in terms of a therapist's license.

 With so many different kinds of therapists, what kind is the best for me to see?